Woriworiwa/Woriworiwa/README.md

 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on UX
-- 📫 Reach me at omar@dalgamuni.e
+- 📫 Reach me at omar@dalgamuni.me

 <!---
 Woriworiwa/Woriworiwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.